10 Email Mistakes When Pitching Your Business To The Press

 Around this time every year, the press emails start making their rounds to inboxes announcing new products, invitations to schedule meetings, and booth tours at CES.
 But we warned – don’t make these 10 mistakes when pitching your business to the press!

 I get that.
 I have NO problem with that.
 It’s how we get to know what is coming and what to prepare for.

 However, what never fails to amaze me is just how bad these emails are.
-It’s amazing to me that companies spend thousands of dollars on securing a booth, flights, hotels, expenses, people and then hire the wrong PR company to market their brand or worse – do it themselves.
+It’s amazing to me that companies spend thousands of dollars on securing a booth, flights, hotels, expenses, and people and then hire the wrong PR company to market their brand or worse – do it themselves.

 Having attended countless events around the world, I and most journalists/ media people would usually have a day or two for pre-scheduled meetings and the rest of the time left open to explore.
 But time is precious.
 The venues are huge, and vendors are spread between multiple locations.

 Therefore, as Media, we get very selective about what we commit to and the priority will always be on paid-for work.
 The trick is to get our attention for long enough for us to say “wow – I must make time for this” versus hitting the delete button and moving on to the next email.